jameskolean/gatsby-jameskolean-tech/_data/post/2019-11-02-springboot-and-kafka.md

         log.info(String.format("$$ -> Consumed Message -> %s", message));
     }
 }
-Finally we need to set up the application.propert
 ```

 Finally we need to set up the application.properties like this.